TUMFTM/global_racetrajectory_optimization/Readme.md

 * `Step 1:` (optional) Adjust the parameter file that can be found in the params folder.
 * `Step 2:` (optional) Adjust the ggv diagram file in `inputs/ggv`.
 * `Step 3:` (optional) Add your own reference track file in `inputs/tracks`.
 * `Step 4:` Check the parameters in the upper part of `main_globaltraj.py` and execute it to start the trajectory generation process.
+The calculated race trajectory can be found in `outputs/`.

 ![Resulting raceline for the Berlin FE track](opt_raceline_berlin.png)

 # Wording and conventions
 We tried to keep a consistant wording for the variable names:

-path -> [x, y] Describes an array containing points (i.e. point coordinates).\
+path -> [x, y] Describes any array containing x,y coordinates of points (i.e. point coordinates).\
 refline -> [x, y] A path that is used as reference line during our calculations.\
 reftrack -> [x, y, w_tr_right, w_tr_left] An array that contains not only the reference line information but also right and left track widths.
 In our case it contains the race track that is used as a basis for the raceline optimization.